dreamcatcher-tech/network/Inbox/2024-01-19 1124 continuation of a branch.md

 >[!danger] Depends:

 By calling a branch that used to exist, we are hydrating its state, injecting this new action, and then energising it to completion.

+So when an NL call returns needing more info, this is how the call gets continued on.
+The caller would choose to call the continuation call, and the branch id would have been returned too.